-Systematic’s operationally proven SitaWare C4I suite is in service with 46 countries, including the Five Eyes allies.
-The software provides commanders operating at all levels of the battlespace with an operational advantage.
-It has found utility in a wide range of tasks, such as combat, peacekeeping, and humanitarian assistance and disaster relief - including in response to the COVID 19 pandemic.
-Systematic’s IRIS military messaging system is the de facto NATO standard and employed by in excess of 50 countries.
+Systematic’s operationally proven SitaWare C4ISR suite is in service with over 50 countries, including the Five Eyes allies.
+The software provides commanders at all levels of the battlespace with an operational advantage through the ready distribution of situational awareness information, plans, and intelligence.
+It has been used in a wide range of tasks, such as combat, peacekeeping, and humanitarian assistance and disaster relief - including in response to the COVID 19 pandemic.
+Systematic’s IRIS military messaging system is the de facto NATO standard and employed by over 50 countries.

 SitaWare is used across domains.
-It provides comprehensive situational awareness and mission management tools, from the tactical edge through to the Joint level.
+It provides comprehensive situational awareness and mission management tools, from the Joint level through to the tactical edge.
 SitaWare operates in challenging environmental conditions and over limited bandwidth, and is designed to work with tactical radios.

-SitaWare is a COTS solution, and with its open architecture, enables third party applications to be easily integrated.
-The software ensures that customers are not locked in to a single vendor and are driving the development of their C2 capabilities.
+SitaWare is a COTS solution, and its open architecture enables easy integration of third-party applications.
+The software ensures that customers are not locked into a single vendor and are driving the development of their C4ISR capabilities.
 With interoperability at the heart of its design, SitaWare enables partner forces to easily work together and share key operational information – even if they are not operating with the same software.

 SitaWare Insight is the company’s most recent application.
-It provides commanders with advanced Intelligence Requirements Management, collection planning, and analysis capabilities.
-The system deploys AI to data lakes, pinpointing data relevant to decision makers in battlefield environments, from documents to video of enemy defence assets.
+It provides commanders with advanced Intelligence Requirements Management, collection planning, and analysis capabilities, and allows them to be readily integrated into the operational planning cycle.
+The system deploys AI to data lakes, pinpointing data relevant to decision-makers in battlefield environments, from documents to video of enemy defence assets.

 CEO and Founder: Michael Holm